 6. Half Up Boho Braid

 Going for a dainty but laidback hairstyle?
 Try the half up boho braid.
 Make the best out of this romantic hair braid by complementing it with your favorite floral dress.
-This hairstyle also suits natural wavy hair—the bounce and volume amplify the relaxed vibe of this ‘do.
+This simple braid hairstyle also suits natural wavy hair—the bounce and volume amplify the relaxed vibe of this ‘do.

 7. Headband Braid